tobspr/RenderPipeline-Tutorials/README.md

 These are tutorials for the <a href="http://github.com/tobspr/RenderPipeline">RenderPipeline</a> (RP) that complement the documentation.

 For all tutorials, a basic knowledge of Panda3D and Python is required.
-Futher knowledge of graphics programming may help, but is certainly not required.
+Further knowledge of graphics programming may help, but is certainly not required.

 In order not to break the scope of a given tutorial, some details may be omitted.